 It is completely normal to live, and relive, and relive again the moments leading up to the placement of your child.
 Throughout the first year, you can expect to experience times of sadness but also times of reassurance.
 Embrace them both.

 “It was hard.
 There was a lot of wondering what you were up to and how you were being treated.
 All birthdays were celebrated in my mind and heart.”

 Take time to recognize your child’s first birthday.
-Set aside a moment to celebrate your child’s birth and the decision you made to give him or her an opportunity at a happier life.
+Set aside a moment to celebrate your child’s birth and the decision you made to place him or her.
 If you feel it would be appropriate, take an hour to write down your thoughts and feelings about your adoption journey as a birth mother.
 You’ve gained experience, perspective, strength, and knowledge in the past year.
-If legal circumstance allows it, consider sending a letter to your child’s adoptive parents and child, expressing your feelings of love of encouragement.
+If legal circumstance allows it, consider sending a letter to your child’s adoptive parents and child that express your feelings of love of encouragement.
 Whether you are celebrating with or without your child on this day, don’t hesitate to pause and reflect.

 The First Sign of Reunion

 “Getting the call from the legal representative was one of the very best moments in my life.
 I had never actually cried tears of joy until that moment.
 The flood gates opened!”